jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 \end{figure}
 Which is just the first triangle identity of the adjunction at the point $G.

-IIRC you can show that every monad comes from an adjunction.
+You can show that every monad comes from an adjunction by looking at the algebras of a monad, which we may discuss in a future chapter.

 ## Kleisli categories